cal-itp/eligibility-server/docs/configuration/settings.md

 ### `CLIENT_KEY_PATH`

 The path to the Eligibility Verification _client's_ public key, stored as a PEM text file.
 Used to verify the client's request signature, and to encrypt the server's response.

+Can be a path to a local file or a remote URL.
+For URLs, a simple anonymous GET request is made.

 ### `JWE_CEK_ENC`